Chapter 12: More Whispers in the Dark

-"Then you must be clever, my lady," Laurent said smoothly.
+Laurent's lips curled into a sly smile.
+"Then you must be clever, my lady," he advised, his tone laced with a hint of amusement.
 "Find his weakness.
 Make him trust you.
 The Valemonts do not give away their secrets easily, but I believe you are capable of persuasion."

-Because in truth, Adrian was the key to all of this.
-And if she had to walk a careful line between loyalty and deception, then so be it.
+And if she had to walk a dangerous line between loyalty and deception to achieve her goals, then so be it.

 Laurent stepped back, inclining his head smoothly.
 "Your Grace," he said, his voice laced with amusement.
 "It seems I have overstayed my welcome."